INTO-CPS-Association/DTaaS/docs/user/digital-twins/create.md

     A frequent question arises on the run time characteristics of a digital twin.
 The natural intuition is to say that a digital twin must operate as long as its physical twin is in operation.
     **If a digital twin runs for a finite time and then ends, can it be called a digital twin?**

-    The answer is a resounding YES.
+    **The answer is a resounding YES**.
 The Industry 4.0 usecases seen among SMEs have digital twins that run for a finite time.
 These digital twins are often run at the discretion of the user.

 **You can run this digital twin by **